magento/merchdocs/src/magento-payments/onboarding-payments.md

 The first step in onboarding Magento Payments is to configure your Magento Services in the Admin.

+1. Navigate to Magento Payments in the Admin---**Sales** > **Magento Payments**.
+1. Click <span class="btn">Configure Magento Services</span>.

+   This option will be visible if you have not yet configured Magento Services for your Magento account.

-See the [Create SaaS Environment section]({% link system/saas.md%}#createsaasenv) of our Magento Services topic to learn how to configure your Magento Services.
+1. Follow the steps in the [Create Saas Environment]({% link system/saas.md%}#createsaasenv) section of the Magento Services topic to create a SaaS environment (configure Magento Services).

 ## Enable Sandbox testing